How to repair your credit in 5 steps

 Become an authorized user on someone else’s credit card

-An authorized user has been added to another person’s credit card account.
-The authorized user can make purchases with the card but isn’t legally responsible for paying the bill.
-The card owner’s positive credit history and responsible credit usage could raise the authorized user’s credit score.
+Being an authorized user means you’ve been added to another person’s credit card account.
+You can make purchases with the card but aren’t legally responsible for paying the bill.
+The card owner’s positive credit history and responsible credit usage could help raise your credit score.

 Open an account with a cosigner